wavebyrd/great_expectations/docs/docusaurus/docs/cloud/connect/connect_snowflake.md

 - You have a [GX Cloud account](https://greatexpectations.io/cloud) with [Workspace Editor permissions](/cloud/access/manage_access.md#roles-and-permissions) or greater.
 - You have a Snowflake database, schema, and table or view.
 - You have a [Snowflake account](https://docs.snowflake.com/en/user-guide-admin) with USAGE privileges on the table or view, database, and schema you are validating, and you have SELECT privileges on the table or view you are validating.
-- You have [configured and stored private and public keys](https://docs.snowflake.com/en/user-guide/key-pair-auth) for Snowflake key-pair authentication.
+- You have [configured and stored an unencrypted private key and public key](https://docs.snowflake.com/en/user-guide/key-pair-auth) for Snowflake key-pair authentication.
    :::warning Password authentication is deprecated Snowflake has deprecated password authentication and will remove support for it entirely in the future.
 Set up new Data Sources with key-pair authentication.
 If you have older Snowflake Data Sources using password authentication, update them to use key-pair authentication.
 For more information about the deprecation, see [Snowflake's documentation](https://docs.snowflake.com/en/user-guide/security-mfa-rollout).
    :::